RainingSea/cese/project/website/PeerTutoringNetwork/ce/ce_2/architect.md

 [CONTENT]
-"Implementation approach": "The web application will be developed using Python for backend logic, utilizing the built-in HTTP server for handling requests and responses.
-HTML will be used for the frontend to create user interfaces.
-User interactions will be processed through form submissions, and data will be managed using simple file operations to read and write to local text files.",
+"Implementation approach": "The web application will be developed using Python for the backend logic and HTML for the frontend interface.
+The application will handle user authentication, registration, and tutoring requests through simple form submissions.
+Data will be stored locally in text files, allowing for straightforward file manipulations to read and write user information, tutoring requests, and contact messages.",

-"UI design": "The user interface will consist of several key components: 1) Login Page - A form for users to enter their username and password.
-2) Registration Page - A form for new users to create an account with username, password, and email.
-3) Dashboard - A central hub for logged-in users to navigate to different functionalities, including a button to view available tutors.
-4) View Tutors Page - A list of available tutors displayed to the user.
-5) Request Tutoring Form - A form to submit tutoring requests with subject, details, and preferred date.
-6) Profile Page - Displays the user's username and email.
-7) Contact Us Page - A form for users to send messages to support.
-8) Logout Link - Available on the dashboard and profile page to log out.",

-"Data Storage": "All data will be stored in local text files, with separate files for different types of data.
-User accounts will be stored in 'users.txt', tutoring requests in 'requests.txt', and contact messages in 'contacts.txt'.
-This method allows for straightforward data retrieval and management through simple file operations, ensuring the application remains lightweight and efficient without the need for a SQL database.",
+"UI design": "The user interface will consist of the following pages: Login Page, Registration Page, Dashboard, View Tutors Page, Request Tutoring Page, Profile Page, and Contact Us Page.
+The navigation will be facilitated through buttons and links on the dashboard, allowing users to easily access different functionalities.
+Each page will have a consistent layout with a header, footer, and main content area for forms and information display.",

+"Data Storage": "Data will be stored in local text files.
+The following files will be used: 'users.txt' for storing user credentials (username, password, email), 'tutoring_requests.txt' for storing requests submitted by users, and 'contact_messages.txt' for storing messages sent to the support team.
+Each file will contain structured data in a simple format, such as 'username:password:email' for users, with each entry on a new line.",

-"File list": ["main.py", "templates/login.html", "templates/registration.html", "templates/dashboard.html", "templates/view_tutors.html", "templates/request_tutoring.html", "templates/profile.html", "templates/contact.html", "users.txt", "requests.txt", "contacts.txt"],
+"File list": ["main.py", "templates/login.html", "templates/registration.html", "templates/dashboard.html", "templates/view_tutors.html", "templates/request_tutoring.html", "templates/profile.html", "templates/contact_us.html", "users.txt", "tutoring_requests.txt", "contact_messages.txt"],

 "Data structures and interfaces": " classDiagram
-    class User {
+    class Main {
-        -username: str
+        -UserManager user_manager
+        -TutoringRequestManager tutoring_request_manager
+        -ContactManager contact_manager
-        -password: str
+        +main() str
+    }
+    class UserManager {
-        -email: str
+        -users_file: str
         +register(username: str, password: str, email: str) bool +login(username: str, password: str) bool
+        +get_user_info(username: str) dict
     }
-    class TutoringRequest {
+    class TutoringRequestManager {
-        -subject: str
-        -details: str
-        -preferred_date: str
+        -requests_file: str
-        +create_request(subject: str, details: str, preferred_date: str) bool }
+        +request_tutoring(username: str, subject: str, details: str, date: str) bool +cancel_request(username: str) bool
+    }
-    class Contact {
+    class ContactManager {
-        -name: str
-        -email: str
-        -message: str
+        -messages_file: str
         +send_message(name: str, email: str, message: str) bool }
-    class Main {
-        +main() str
-    }
 ",
 [/CONTENT]